Reason7322/MusicSync/README.md

  - Pop!_OS 24.04 running COSMIC (VM)

-The PC library is treated as the source of truth.
-MusicSync can preview changes, copy new or updated files, remove files that no longer exist on the PC, and apply per-track ReplayGain before syncing.
-Built with Python, PySide6 and Qt Widgets.

-Warning: MusicSync treats the PC library as authoritative.
-With Mirror mode enabled, files that exist only on the phone may be deleted.
-Mirror mode can be disabled in Settings.
-Always review the preview before syncing.

 ## What it does

 - Syncs your Linux music library to Android through KDE Connect